In-For-Disaster-Analytics/DYNAMO_USERGUIDE/docs/index.md

 **Q4**: Can I point another analyst to a result from my own work?

 **A4**: Yes.
-In the message board, any message may include the URL of any page in the MINT interface.
+In the message board, any message may include the URL of any page in the DYNAMO interface.
 Simply cut and paste the URL of that page that contains the result or step that you want another analyst to see.

 **Q5**: Can I run more than one model within a single modeling thread?